Cycling and Walking

 Sitting at the centre of the renowned 7stanes trails in the various forests of Dumfries and Galloway and the Borders, with three less than 30 minutes drive from the Lodge.
 Ample car parking, secure bike storage and wash down area all available, together with drying room for the clothing.

-Dumfries and Galloway is now recognised as the pre-eminent area for cycling in the UK.- quite appropriate since the inventor of the bicycle made his 'boneshaker' just a few miles away from Greenhead.
+Dumfries and Galloway is now recognised as the pre-eminent area for cycling in the UK.- quite appropriate as the inventor of the bicycle made his 'boneshaker' just a few miles away from Greenhead.

-With the huge network of rural back roads, daily routes can be tailored to the fitness and interests of your party.
-They range from upland moors devoid of human habitation, to rolling farmland, to coastal plains with only the rare crossing of an 'A' class road to remind you there is still another world out there.
+With the huge network of rural by-ways, daily routes can be tailored to the fitness and interests of your party.
+They range from upland moors devoid of human habitation, to rolling farmland, to coastal plains with only the rare crossing of an 'A' class road to remind you that there is still another world out there.